-Every year, IRS Form 990-PFs are filed with inaccuracies and mistakes that can be costly to a foundation’s wallet and reputation.
+Every year, many foundations file their IRS Form 990-PFs with inaccuracies and mistakes that can cost their wallet and reputation.
 Private foundations that don’t have the in-house technology to meet this requirement may seek assistance from tax advisors to avoid these errors.

-Now that the 2021 Form 990-PF and instructions have been released by the IRS—including the continued requirement to file electronically—many private foundations have shifted focus to filings for the 2021 tax year.
-As the May 15 deadline approaches, they are already working with their tax advisor, or preparing this annual filing on their own.
+The IRS has released the 2022 Form 990-PF and instructions—including the continued requirement to file electronically.
+As the May 15 deadline approaches, many foundations are already working with their tax advisor, or preparing this annual filing on their own.

 This begs the question: Where should a private foundation focus when preparing or reviewing its Form 990-PF?